 Ice, heat: Applying ice or heat may alleviate symptoms temporarily

-Soft cervical collar: A padded ring that stays around your neck and held in place with Velcro.
+Soft cervical collar: A padded ring that stays around your neck and is held in place with Velcro.
 This is done to limit any neck movement.
 It should be worn for a short period only.

 Surgical treatment is usually not recommended unless your healthcare provider finds: